 All safeguarding records will be transferred in accordance with data protection legislation to the child’s subsequent school/setting, under confidential and separate cover.
 These will be given to the new DSL and a receipt of delivery will be obtained.

 Detailed guidance on Record Keeping is found in a separate document“Guidelines for Safeguarding Record Keeping in Schools”.

 The Headteacher will be kept informed of any significant issues by the DSL.

-Downs View Infant School recognises the importance of multi-agency working and will ensure that staff are enabled to attend relevant safeguarding meetings, including Child Protection Conferences, Core Groups, Strategy Meetings, Child in Need meetings and Early Help meetings.
+Schools are not the investigating agency when there are child protection concerns, we will however contribute to the investigation and assessment processes as required.
+Downs View Infant School recognises the importance of multi-agency working and will support attendance at relevant safeguarding meetings, including Child Protection Conferences, Core Groups, Strategy Meetings, Child in Need meetings or other early help multi-agency meetings.

 The School Leadership Team and DSL will work to establish strong and co-operative relationships with relevant professionals in other agencies.